amzn/style-dictionary/docs/src/content/docs/reference/Hooks/preprocessors.md

 ## Default preprocessors

-There are two default preprocessors that are always applied and run before other custom preprocessors do:
+There are two default preprocessors that are always applied and run after other custom preprocessors do:

 - [`typeDtcgDelegate`](/reference/utils/dtcg#typedtcgdelegate), for DTCG tokens, make sure the `$type` is either already present or gets inherited from the closest ancestor that has it defined, so that the `$type` is always available on the token level, for ease of use
 - [`expandObjectTokens`](/reference/config#expand), a private preprocessor that will expand object-value (composite) tokens when user config has this enabled.